tower-rs/tower-http/README.md

 - `AddExtension`: Stick some shareable value in [request extensions].
 - `Compression`: Compression response bodies.
 - `Decompression`: Decompress response bodies.
+- `PropagateHeader`: Propagate a header from the request to the response.
 - `SensitiveHeader`: Marks a given header as [sensitive] so it wont show up in logs.
 - `SetSensitiveRequestHeader`: Marks a given request header as [sensitive].
 - `SetSensitiveResponseHeader`: Marks a given response header as [sensitive].
+- `SetSensitiveeHeader`: Mark a header as [sensitive] on both requests and responses.

 Middlewares uses the [`http`] crate as the HTTP interface so they're compatible with any library or framework that also uses [`http`].
 For example hyper and actix.